Rental Property LLC vs. Umbrella Insurance

 As a landlord, your first level of protection is through the insurance policy you have taken out on the rental property.
 This policy is also referred to as a landlord's policy.

 If you need help with a rental property LLC vs. umbrella insurance, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.